RarityBrown/blog/blog/AI/personal-benchmarks/NicheCodeBench.md

 - An online office word
 - A hex (binary) editor
 - Draw svg of transmission gate in mosfets and symbol without any fancy ui or color, without further introduction, so just two simple svgs.
 - An interactive 3D bicycle (not a 2D model in 3D space.
 I want a real 3D bicycle with thickness.)                 ref: https://ciechanow.ski/bicycle/
+- An interactive SVG introduction.
+Unlike raster images, SVGs can be embedded directly into HTML, allowing their elements, such as <circle> and <rect>, to be styled and animated with CSS and JavaScript.
+The guide explains fundamental shapes and emphasizes using the viewBox attribute to ensure graphics are truly scalable.
+It also demonstrates how to use presentational attributes like stroke and stroke-dasharray to create dynamic effects, such as self-drawing animations, making it a powerful tool for web development.                   ref: https://www.joshwcomeau.com/svg/friendly-introduction-to-svg/
 - An interactive planar MOSFET 3d model with 2 fingers

+also demonstrates how to use presentational attributes like stroke and stroke-dasharray to create dynamic effects, such as self-drawing animations, making it a powerful tool for web development.

 </details>